anonymous-res-user/Turkic-Unified-Writing-System-fastText/README.md

-**‼️Important Supplementary Info: All WikiANN NER and UD POS training freezes the fastText embeddings.**
+**‼️Important Supplementary Info: All WikiANN NER and UD POS trainings freeze the fastText embeddings.**

 **‼️The fastText models and the fastText training corpora are too large.
 We have some trouble uploading them.
 However, you can still reproduce our work through the scripts provided here.
 We are trying our best to solve this problem.**